An Introduction to Varnishing an Oil Painting

 1. How long should I wait before varnishing an Oil Painting?

-When you’re varnishing an oil painting it really depends on how thick or thin the paint application is.
-So if you work in very thin layers it dries a lot quicker than if you work impasto with thicker blobs of paint.
+When varnishing an oil painting, it depends on how thick or thin the paint application is.
+So if you work in very thin layers, the oil cures a lot quicker than if you work impasto with thicker blobs of paint.

-Pro tip: Some brands of student quality oil paints contain driers in their slower drying pigments in order to bring the drying times closer together.
+Pro tip: Some brands of student-quality oil paints contain driers in their slower drying pigments to bring the drying times closer together.

 Drying rates tend to average out as colours are almost always mixed on the palette, so the drying times tend to equalise to a great degree.

-N.B This is just a reference to traditional oil paints and different drying times of each pigments, I’m not referring to ‘Quick drying oil paints’ that dry within a day.
+Note: This is just a reference to traditional oil paints and the different drying times of each pigment, I’m not referring to ‘Quick drying Alykd Oil paints’ that dry within a day.

 The Drying or Curing Process

-Which is why you shouldn’t varnish an oil painting with traditional varnish until it is fully cured as putting varnish on a touch dry painting won’t allow air through the varnish layer and will stop it drying properly and fully.
+This is why you shouldn’t varnish an oil painting with traditional varnish until it is fully cured as putting varnish on a touch-dry painting won’t allow air through the varnish layer and will stop it from drying properly and fully.

 So how long would it take for a painting to be touch dry on the surface?

-If you have very thin paint application with earth colours, an oil painting can be touch dry within a day or two for a thicker painting with other pigments it may take 10 – 14 days.
+If you have a very thin paint application with earth colours, an oil painting can be touched dry within a day or two for a thicker painting with other pigments, it may take 10 – 14 days.

 How long would it take for a painting to be fully cured/dry?

-If you have very thin paint application with earth colours, an oil painting can be fully dry within a couple of months but for a thicker painting it may take 6 months or as long as 2 years.
+If you have a very thin paint application with earth colours, an oil painting can be fully dry within a couple of months, but for a thicker painting, it may take 6 months or as long as 2 years.

 This allows artists to varnish their work after only a few weeks, whoo hoo!!